nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`TG` → :const:`G`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a temporal graph into a static graph with the :func:`~networkx_temporal.graph.TemporalGraph.to_static` method:
+Transforming a :class:`~networkx_temporal.graph.TemporalGraph` into a static graph with the :func:`~networkx_temporal.graph.TemporalGraph.to_static` method:

 .. code-block:: python